MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

   - enduser
 ---

-# Create a Power Automate Desktop flow
+# Create a Power Automate desktop flow

 Desktop flows are used to automate tasks on the Web or the desktop.
-Using [Power Automate Desktop](introduction.md) you can automate tasks on the desktop as well as the Web.
+Using [Power Automate](introduction.md) you can automate tasks on the desktop as well as the Web.
 Alternatively, you can use the two legacy methods of creating desktop flows: [Windows recorder (V1) and Selenium ID](overview.md).

 ## Prerequisites